-An essential advantage in additive models is that they allow component-wise inferences.
-Important problems of component analysis in economics are the question of significance as well as of linearity, since nonlinearities often raise serious problems, e.g. of identification in equation or economic equilibrium systems.
-In nonparametrics, among others, Hastie and Tibshirani (1990) or Härdle and Korostelev (1996) considered also the problem of selection of significant covariates.
-In this paper we focus on the much more general problem of testing for component f_m the null hypothesis of it being of polynomial form, e.g., being constant or linear.
+An essential advantage in additive models is that they allow component wise inferences.
+Important problems of component analysis in economics are the question of significance as well as of linearity, since nonlinearities often rise serious problems e.g. of identification in equation or economic equilibrium systems.
+In nonparametrics, among others Hastie and Tibshirani (1990) or Härdle and Korostelev (1996) considered also the problem of selection of significant covariates.
+In this paper we focus on the much more general problem of testing for component f_m the hypothesis of being of polynomial form, e.g. constant or linear.